gotthardp/lorawan-server/doc/WebSockets.md

   Field       | Type        | Explanation
  -------------|-------------|-------------------------------------------------------------
   devaddr     | Hex String  | DevAddr of the link (active node). port        | Integer     | LoRaWAN port number.
-If not specified, the port number of last uplink will be used. data        | Hex String  | Raw application payload, encoded as a hexadecimal string. confirmed   | Boolean     | Whether the message shall be confirmed (false by default). pending     | Boolean     | Whether the application has more to send (false by default).
+If not specified for Class A, the port number of last uplink will be used.
+Mandatory for Class C. data        | Hex String  | Raw application payload, encoded as a hexadecimal string. confirmed   | Boolean     | Whether the message shall be confirmed (false by default). pending     | Boolean     | Whether the application has more to send (false by default).